active-logic/activelogic-cs/Doc/QuickStart-Unity.md

     - /* ... */ ;
 ```

 **NOTE**: *decorators and ordered composites add control state to your logic.
-However useful, control state is by nature* error prone*.
-Abusing decorators will reduce the responsiveness and resilience of your agents, whereas responsive, environment-aware agents draw current information from world state.*
+Overusing stateful control reduces the responsiveness and resilience of your agents, whereas responsive, environment-aware agents draw current information from world state.*

 ## Tasks and frame agents